DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

 comments: true
 ---

-Azure pipelines can be created through GUI or through a YAML file.
+Azure pipelines can be created through a GUI or through a YAML file.
 I will be focusing on the YAML instead of GUI for three main reasons:

 * It is being favored over the GUI